CMLPlatform/advanced_EEIO_course_student_version/EEIO_software_instructions.md

 If you don’t have it already, you will need to create a github account: <https://github.com/join>

-All these procedures can be perfomed both in through Github desktop or any terminal such as Anaconda Prompt, Windows PowerShell or Linux Bash Shell
+All these procedures can be perfomed both in Github desktop or in any terminal such as Anaconda Prompt, Windows PowerShell or Linux Bash Shell

 **Step 1:** Open your terminal or Github desktop app (bash on Linux or PowerShell in windows)

 **Step 2:** If git is not already installed on your machine, you should install git by using the following procedures <https://github.com/git-guides/install-git> or installing Github desktop <https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/>

-**Step 3:** Ones you installed git you will need first to fork the repository (i.e., make a copy) <https://docs.github.com/en/get-started/quickstart/fork-a-repo> .
+**Step 3:** Once you installed git you will need first to fork the repository (i.e., make a copy) <https://docs.github.com/en/get-started/quickstart/fork-a-repo> .
 You will find the forked repository on your own Github page

 **Step 4:** Clone (i.e., download) your forked repository locally so that you can work on the code on your computer <https://github.com/git-guides/git-clone> .
 By clicking on the green code button in your repository you will see the options you have to clone

-On the terminal: git clone [.git link to the repository]
+In the terminal: git clone [.git link to the repository]

 #### If at the end of the exercise you want to save your work